Woman One Emeritus Scholars

 Georgetown University student health center in

 Washington, D.C.
-Dr. Coleman's Woman One scholarship was fully funded by The Sunshine Lady Foundation.
+Edwina Coleman's Woman One scholarship was sponsored by the Sunshine Lady Foundation.

 Dr. Cuneo completed her residency in family medicine at Thomas Jefferson University Hospital in Philadelphia.
 She practiced medicine at the Lynn